Observability highlights

 User experience monitoring

-Real-browser synthetics in Uptime (experimental)edit
+Real-browser synthetics in Uptime (experimental)

 In 7.10, we are introducing scripted multi-step monitors to Uptime with our experimental synthetic real-browser based agent.
 Using simple Javascript, you can create new monitors that execute scripted journeys and interactions through critical functions of your website.
 You can also run the agent within your internal networks without the need to open holes in your firewalls—perfect for monitoring critical internal apps.